 The finance industry (and the organizations that monitor it) are willfully blind to wrongdoing

 When bankers and the systems that govern them are alerted to problems in their industry, they often look the other way.
-Brooksley Born, Chairwoman of the Commodity Futures Trading Commission from 1996-1999, rang the alarm bell loud and clear on the dangers of derivatives (the kind of speculative investments that drive pricing bubbles and precipitate financial crashes like the one that crippled the global economy in 2008) to Federal Reserve Chairman Alan Greenspan, who ignored her.
+Brooksley Born, Chairwoman of the Commodity Futures Trading Commission from 1996-1999, rang the alarm bell loud and clear on the dangers of derivatives (the kind of speculative investments that drive pricing bubbles and precipitate financial crashes like the one that crippled the global economy in 2008) to then-Federal Reserve Chairman Alan Greenspan, who ignored her.
 Similarly, dozens of analysts alleged the unreasonably high returns produced by Madoff Investment Securities could only be the result of fraud, but the SEC ignored obvious indications of Madoff’s Ponzi scheme, which cost unsuspecting investors billions.
 Repeat instances of foul play quite rightfully raise public skepticism about the integrity of the entire finance industry.